TIR Convention: Scope

+The TIR system is rooted in five pillars and relies on the use of the TIR carnet, a document that acts as secure documentation guaranteeing the security of the shipment.

 The TIR system not only covers customs transit by road, but a combination is possible with other modes of transport (e.g., rail, inland waterway, and even maritime transport), as long as at least one part of the total transport is made by road.